-Step 3 - Cleaning the Battery Cable Connectors
+Step 3 - Clean the Battery Cable Connectors

-Create a mixture of 1 Tbsp.
-Baking soda to 8 ounces water and dip the negative cable connector into the mixture.
+Create a mixture of one tablespoon Baking Soda to eight ounces water and dip the negative cable connector into the mixture.
 Use the stiff brush to scrub any debris off the connector.
 Repeat this procedure for the positive cable connector.

 Use the baking soda mixture to clean the battery box and check to make sure the battery box is securely attached to the car.
 Dry the battery box and the battery cable connectors.

 In order to replace the battery, place the side post battery securely into the battery box and reinstall the hold down assembly.
 Apply the battery grease to the side post terminals to prevent corrosion build-up.
 Connect the red-colored positive battery cable and tighten the clamp.
 Connect the black-colored negative battery cable and tighten that clamp.
 Apply the battery grease to the cable connectors also.